Brain tumor

 Do you have any of these symptoms?

-What are the causes of a brain tumor?
+What are the causes of a brain tumour?

-Survival in these patients with high-grade tumors ranges from 2 years to 6 months depending on the prognosis group.
+Gliomas III and IV: Good prognostic factors are age (under 40-50 years), good general condition with autonomy, normal mental status and complete surgical resection.
+Survival in these patients with high-grade tumours ranges from 2 years to 6 months depending on the prognostic group.

 The Clínica Universidad de Navarra has a fluorescent microscope, a new technique which allows for the total removal of the tumor in more than 80% of the cases.